ox-it/cordova-plugin-vuforia/README.md

 * [Cordova][cordova] (Minimum 5.0 - tested to 6.1.1)
   * `cordova-ios@3.*` instructions on `cordova-ios-3` branch
   * `cordova-ios@4.*` (default for Cordova 6.*) instructions are below
+* [Vudforia][vuforia-download] you will need to download the vuforia SDK for iOS and Android.
+See below for in-depth instructions.

 ## Getting Started